CloudKlass/AVD/Instructions/Labs_EntraID/02_LAB_Manage_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

 > **Note**  If you previously shut down the Azure VMs run the following commannd.

-1. In the **Cloud Shell** run the following to start Azure Virtual desktop session host Azure VMsyou will be using in this lab:
+1. In the **Cloud Shell** run the following to start Azure Virtual desktop session host Azure VMs you will be using in this lab:

   ```powershell
     Get-AzVM -ResourceGroup 'az140-21e-RG' | Start-AzVM